Call for Papers

 University of Georgia March 13-14, 2020

-The University of Georgia Department of History and the Andrew W. Mellon Foundation is pleased to announce the first Capitalist Souths interdisciplinary graduate student conference to be held March 13-14, 2020, at the UGA campus in Athens, Georgia.
-This conference is part of the Willson Center for Humanities and Arts Global Georgia Initiative*.
+The University of Georgia Department of History is pleased to announce the first Capitalist Souths interdisciplinary graduate student conference to be held March 13-14, 2020, at the UGA campus in Athens, Georgia.
+This conference is a research project in the Global Georgia Initiative of the Willson Center for Humanities and Arts, funded by The Andrew W. Mellon Foundation.

 Our conference invites graduate students to submit proposals that illuminate new work that draws together the history of capitalism and the US South in its Atlantic World and Global South contexts.
 The theme, Capitalist Souths, addresses the increasing difficulty to understand the